sonnerberg/website/README.md

 Clone the website repo to get a clean install.

-Prepare to run website in docker (and update your repo).
+Prepare to run website in docker.

 ```
 make docker